boochtek/coding-standards/README.md

-# coding-standards
+# Coding Standards

-Coding standards for various programming languages
+These are our coding standards for various programming languages.